 - Small batch size requirements

-In conclusion, the development of pediatric medicines is an industry requirement to ensure safe and efficacious treatments are available for children of all age groups.
-There are many factors that need to be considered for the successful development of pediatric products for which Quotient Sciences has unique expertise and provides an end-to-end integrated solution across the design, development and supply continuum.
+Many factors need to be considered for the successful development of pediatric products for which Quotient Sciences has unique expertise and provides an end-to-end integrated solution across the design, development, and supply continuum.